-American tenor Alex Richardson is increasingly in-demand as a leading tenor in opera companies around the world.
-Originally from Las Cruces, New Mexico, Mr. Richardson holds degrees from the University of Colorado at Boulder and Manhattan School of Music.
-He participated in young artist programs at Central City Opera, The Santa Fe Opera (two seasons), and Tanglewood Music Center under the direction of James Levine (two seasons).
-Mr. Richardson has been honored by several competitions including the Licia Albanese-Puccini Foundation, the Laureen Butler Competition of El Paso Opera (first place), and the Metropolitan Opera National Council Auditions (two-time regional prize winner).
+American tenor Alex Richardson is increasingly in demand as a leading tenor in opera companies around the world.
+Originally from Las Cruces, New Mexico, he holds degrees from the University of Colorado at Boulder and Manhattan School of Music.
+He participated in young artist programs at Central City Opera, The Santa Fe Opera (two seasons) and Tanglewood Music Center under the direction of James Levine (two seasons).
+He has been honored by several competitions, including the Licia Albanese-Puccini Foundation, the Laureen Butler Competition of El Paso Opera (first place) and the Metropolitan Opera National Council Auditions (two-time regional prize winner).

-Mr. Richardson has been seen as Romeo in Gounod’s Roméo et Juliette (St. Petersburg Opera), Rodolfo in La Bohème (Opera Western Reserve), The Duke in Rigoletto (Dicapo Opera at the Tilles Center), Cavaradossi in Tosca (Winter Opera Saint Louis), the Steuermann in Wagner’s Der fliegende Holländer (Princeton Festival), as Fenton in Otto Nicolai’s The Merry Wives of Windsor (Boston Midsummer Opera), and Tom Buchanan in John Harbison’s The Great Gatsby (Emmanuel Music).
+Alex has been seen as Romeo in Roméo et Juliette (St. Petersburg Opera), Rodolfo in La Bohème (Opera Western Reserve), The Duke in Rigoletto (Dicapo Opera at the Tilles Center), Cavaradossi in Tosca (Winter Opera Saint Louis), the Steuermann in Wagner’s Der fliegende Holländer (Princeton Festival), Fenton in Otto Nicolai’s The Merry Wives of Windsor (Boston Midsummer Opera) and Tom Buchanan in John Harbison’s The Great Gatsby (Emmanuel Music).

 His performance in The Great Gatsby, reprised at the Tanglewood Festival, caused the New York Times to praise his “compelling, even sympathetic” portrayal, and the Boston Classical Review to write, “Tenor Alex Richardson gave the most vivid performance of the night, all jutting jaw and smoldering aggression as Daisy Buchanan’s husband Tom.
 He was aided by having some opera-size passions to play and a taut, ringing voice to match.”

-Mr. Richardson has been a featured soloist at Tanglewood numerous times – including in the 75th Anniversary Gala Concert, which was televised on PBS’s Great Performances.
-Mr. Richardson also has performed the role of Vogelgesang in Act III of Wagner’s Die Meistersinger von Nürnberg under the baton of Maestro James Levine, and also the solos in Stravinsky’s Pulcinella with Maestro Rafael Frühbeck de Burgos.
+Alex has been a featured soloist at Tanglewood numerous times―including in the 75th Anniversary Gala Concert, which was televised on PBS’s Great Performances.
+He also performed the role of Vogelgesang in Act III of Wagner’s Die Meistersinger von Nürnberg under the baton of Maestro James Levine, and the solos in Stravinsky’s Pulcinella with Maestro Rafael Frühbeck de Burgos.